vishkid84/vDesign/README.md

 ### Media

-All the images were created and added by me
+All the images and mockups were created and added by me.
+Some mockups I created includes photos from Unsplash.

 ### UI